 Open to: Anyone aged from 18 to 30 years old undertaking a full-time photography programme taught at the higher education level.

 The competition has been categorised into the Architecture Awards, the Interior Design Awards and the Urban Design Awards.
 You can take part solo or in teams of 2-5, and can submit personal, university or graduation projects as long as they are unbuilt.
 Do note that there is a registration fee of 35-55 euros.
 Sub-categories for the Architecture Awards are as follows:

 Deadline: 18 August for late registration; early bird round has commenced (2021).
 Submissions must be uploaded onto the Standout Archi website.
 Deliverables include a project brief, as well as two or four landscape or portrait posters (dependent on category).

 Prizes: 1st place in each sub-category = €500 (SGD 806), all participants will receive certificates.
 Six out of 18 sub-category winners will have the chance to obtain 2-6 month-long internships in Turkey, Ukraine, Spain, Lebanon or Greece.

 Open to: Undergraduates, postgraduates, and recent graduates (2017 and after) that have majored in

 Organized by: Nippon Paint Singapore

-Open to: Architecture students 3rd year and above, enrolled in architecture education institutions spanning 15 countries
+Open to: Design students enrolled in tertiary education institutions

 Organized by: BBC in partnership with the British Council.
 Competition is co-produced with The Open University.